galinslp/Geopolitical-conflicts/README.md

 ## Running the tests

 Execute the 'configure-zerobrane.bat' in the installation directory of TerraME.
-Thereafter, run the Zerobrane Studio go to Project > Lua Interpreter and choose TerraME.
+Thereafter, run the Zerobrane Studio and in the menu go to 'Project' > 'Lua Interpreter' and choose TerraME.